kzlsahin/SD-CommonSense/BUG-FREE-CODING.md

 - Be patiant and write with ease
   - write the code consciously, do not rush
   - consider procedure results
   - use an effective strategy for exception management.
-For example, Use result objects and get logs
+For example, Use Result Objects (e.g., Result<TSuccess, TError>) to explicitly represent success or various failure outcomes, forcing callers to handle both paths.
+This often leads to clearer error handling logic compared to exceptions for routine validation issues, and enables better logging.

 - Learn refactoring techniques and Design Patterns ([Refactoring Guru](https://refactoring.guru/refactoring)).